How To Write a Business Plan On Just One PowerPoint: A Free Template

 What are the key assumptions?

-What are the key financial drivers?
+What are the critical economic drivers?

 What are the indicators?
 What are the risks?